-- 2.24 Under CEPT Recommendation T/R 61-02, a person who has passed the UK Full Examination may apply to Ofcom for a Harmonised Amateur Radio Examination Certificate (HAREC)12.
-A HAREC signifies that the holder has passed the UK Full Licence examination.
+- 2.25 If you wish to operate longer-term in another country, you must be licensed by the Administration of that country.
+Many countries, including the UK, participate in CEPT Recommendation T/R 61-02, which makes provision for radio amateurs from one country to be licensed to operate in another.
+We also have comparable bilateral reciprocal agreements with some other countries that do not participate in T/R 61-02. - 2.26 Under T/R 61-02, a radio amateur who holds a Harmonised Amateur Radio Examination Certificate (HAREC)12 issued by a participating country may apply for a licence in another country.
+HARECs are likely to be issued by the radio amateur's home country but may be issued by any participating country.
+A UK HAREC is now issued with every pass certificate for the UK Full examination.
+If you have already passed the UK Full examination but do not have a UK HAREC, you may request one from Ofcom. - 2.27 A UK HAREC signifies that the holder has passed the UK Full examination.
 Other countries that participate in T/R 61-02 may issue their equivalent of a UK Full Licence against the UK HAREC.
-This is designed to cover situations where the licensee will be operating in the other country for longer than is allowed under Recommendation T/R 61-01. - 2.25 A person from a country that participates in Recommendation T/R 61-02 may apply for a UK Amateur Radio (Full) (Reciprocal) licence on production of a HAREC issued by the other country.
+This is designed to cover situations where the licensee will be operating in the other country for longer than is allowed under Recommendation T/R 61-01. - 2.28 The Amateur Radio Licence application form lists the countries with which the UK has bilateral reciprocal agreements for amateur radio licensing.
+Under these agreements, the country in question may issue an amateur radio licence to the holder of a UK Amateur Radio (Full) Licence.
+Requirements vary, so you must consult the authorities in the country in question to establish what is required. - 2.29 A person who holds a HAREC issued by another country that participates in Recommendation T/R 61-02 may apply for a UK Amateur Radio (Full) licence on production of that HAREC.
+This also applies to UK nationals who have obtained a HAREC from another participating country.
 If the other country does not participate in T/R 61-02 but we have a bilateral agreement with that country, then we may issue a Full (Temporary Reciprocal) licence, valid for six months.
-We have published guidance on this 13. - 2.26 When overseas, it remains the responsibility of UK licensees to judge when and how to operate.
+We have published guidance on this 13. - 2.30 When overseas, it remains the responsibility of UK licensees to judge when and how to operate.
 Licensees must comply with the rules of the host country, which may differ from ours.
 For example, some bands available under the UK Amateur Radio Licence may not be available overseas.
-Licensees should study the guidance that we have published about operating overseas14. - 2.27 Although Clause 2(1)(b) of the Licence relates to operating overseas, it is not intended to prohibit the operation of a UK Amateur's own main station (situated in the UK) by remote control whilst he or she is abroad, as long as the other licence conditions for remote control are satisfied (see Clause 10).
-This is because the Radio Equipment will still be based in the UK and, therefore, effectively operated here. - 2.28 A Radio Amateur in the UK who uses a computer link to operate a radio station located overseas does not need to be covered by an Amateur Radio Licence in the UK for the use of the computer equipment here.
-This is because the person located in the UK is not using apparatus for wireless telegraphy under our jurisdiction.
-It would be for whoever is answerable for the radio equipment overseas to ensure that it complied with local requirements.
+Licensees should study the guidance that we have published about operating overseas14. - 2.31 Although Clause 2(1)(b) of the Licence relates to operating overseas, it is not intended to prohibit the operation of a UK Amateur's own main station (situated in the UK) by remote control whilst he or she is abroad, as long as the other licence conditions for remote control are satisfied (see Clause 10).
+This is because the Radio Equipment will still be based in the UK and, therefore, effectively operated here.